What is uremia?

 - Shock can lead to blood loss or rapid dehydration.

-- Heart failure which results in low blood pressure reducing blood flow to the kidneys.
+- Heart failure leads to low blood pressure, which reduces blood flow to the kidneys.

-- Drugs or other toxins which damage the kidneys.
+- Drug or other toxins damage do the kidneys.

 Symptoms of uremic poisoning are similar to other types of poisoning and include the following:

 - Lethargy and drowsiness